-Employers rely on a standard set of indicators when deciding where to create new jobs:
+Employers generally use common indicators when deciding where to create new jobs:

-- Cost indicators like taxes, fees, and energy prices allow site selectors to determine the overall cost associated with locating in a particular region.
+Cost indicators like taxes, fees, and energy prices allow site selectors to determine the costs associated with locating in a particular region.

-- Value indicators such as talent and infrastructure help site selectors know what assets a region can offer for the business costs to be paid.
+Value indicators such as talent and infrastructure help site selectors know the value a region can offer for the business costs to be paid.

 Locations that offer more value for equal or lower costs are more attractive to businesses.